gardener/chaos-engineering/readme.md

 - **Module: [`human`](/docs/human/readme.md)**

+## Getting Started

+If you are new to [`chaostoolkit`](https://chaostoolkit.org) and its terminology and tools, please check out our [getting started tutorial](/docs/tutorials/getting_started.md).
+It will show you how to use this package in combination with the [`chaostoolkit`](https://chaostoolkit.org) [CLI](https://chaostoolkit.org/reference/usage/cli) and [experiment files](https://chaostoolkit.org/reference/api/experiment).

+If you are an experienced [`chaostoolkit`](https://chaostoolkit.org) user, please read on to pick up only the essentials.

 ## Installation, Usage, and Configuration

 This package was developed and tested with Python 3.9+ and is being published to [PyPI](https://pypi.org/project/chaosgarden).
 You may want to [create a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) before installing it with `pip`.